 - The 1997 made-for-TV movie Cloned, about a couple whose 8-year-old son, Adam, dies in a boating accident in the year 2008.
 The mother, Skye Weston (Elizabeth Perkins), was artificially inseminated and it seemed like the doctor that helped her was noble in his work.
 After all, his work in genetics is so well-received he is nominated for a Noble Prize in science.
 However, to Skye's horror and her husband Rick's outrage, Adam had been cloned by the lab without their permission ... said discovery coming after a chance meeting with a young boy who exactly resembles their late son.
 They soon realize there are several — and possibly many more — young boys exactly resembling the deceased Adam.
 Rick and Skye demand answers and eventually learn the geneticist's work was a cover for illegal cloning experiments ... and they eventually expose him.

 - Babylon 5 gives us 10 identical brothers named Zathras, all with the same speech pattern, philosophical attitude, fur outfit, and accent, all played by one actor (Tim Choate).
 "No, that was not Zathras, that was Zathras.
 There are 10 of us, all of family Zathras, each one named Zathras.
 Slight differences in how you pronounce.
 Zathraas, Zathras, Zathras...You are seeing now?"

-- Tom Poston played at least three completely unhelpful clerks on Home Improvement.
-At least two of them were brothers.
+- Tom Poston played three completely unhelpful clerks on Home Improvement.
+They were brothers (and each claims to be the nice one).

 - On Sliders, no matter how many centuries of Alternate History divided one Earth from the next, any roles for a cab driver, desk clerk, or bartender tended to be filled by counterparts of the same three men.